 To view these samples, click the appropriate link below.
 Then select the Samples tab and choose the teacher’s manual.

 Which Fix It!
 Grammar Book Should You Start With?

 The general recommendation for Fix It!
 Grammar is to begin with Book 1: The Nose Tree and progress through the series in order.
 Each book is foundational to the books that follow it.
-That being said, IEW does have a placement test to help you determine if you can skip any books in the series.
+That being said, if your student already has some grammar knowledge, IEW recommends reviewing the Fix It!
+Grammar samples to find the best placement.

 If you have an older student, consider beginning with Book 1: The Nose Tree but double the pace by completing two passages each day.
 Each book in the Fix It!
-Grammar series has thirty-three weeks of instruction.
+Grammar series has thirty weeks of instruction.
 Each week is broken into four days of passages.
-Thus, doubling the pace cuts the program length to about seventeen weeks.
+Thus, doubling the pace cuts the program length to about fifteen weeks.